waepoints/waepointstandards-documentation/outline.md

 Auxiliary Notes

-Modules Of The System(s) On The User’s Device

-Modules Of The Joined Compatible System(s) to the User’s System, and of Users of The Joined Compatible System(s) to the User’s System

-The Highest Priority Permitted For Module Added Material, and The Use Of The Loaded Modules of the System(s) on the User’s Device

-The Highest Priority Permitted For Module Added Material, and The Use Of The Loaded Modules Of The Joined Compatible System(s) to the User’s System, and of the User(s) of The Joined Compatible System(s) to the User’s System

 > The above priorities within the system priorities are elevated in priority below the below priorities in terms of the system priorities

 Provisions Of The Managing Entity, and Definitions Of The Managing Entity